v-scornell/MD-100T00-Windows10/Instructions/Labs/0701-Installing Apps in Windows Client.md

     Notice that detailed information is returned for the PowerToys package.

-11. To uninstall an app by using winget, type the following command and press Enter:
+11. To uninstall an app by using winget, type the following command and press **Enter**:

      ```
      winget uninstall --id Microsoft.Powertoys